Your child is at risk of being strangled by anything that's put around their neck.

 Keep curtain tape and their cords or strings out of reach of children.

-What to do if you have blinds or curtains with cords or chains at home
+If you have blinds or curtains with cords or chains at home

 Remove every blind or curtain with cords or chains from your home.
 Replace them with cordless versions instead.
 For example, blinds with wands.